 Different treatments for cancer are used alone or in combination.
 Most cancers are treated with surgery, chemotherapy and/or radiation therapy (also known as radiotherapy).
 Other treatments, such as hormone therapy, immunotherapy and targeted therapies, can also be used for some types of cancer.

 The aim of most cancer treatment is to achieve remission, which is when the signs and symptoms of cancer reduce or are no longer detected during routine tests.

 When remission is unlikely, cancer treatment can help to relieve symptoms, help you feel as comfortable as possible, and may allow you to live longer.
 This is called palliative treatment.

 This page includes general information about cancer treatments.
 For specific details about how different types of cancer are treated, visit a cancer type page.

 - Chemotherapy: The use of anti-cancer drugs to treat cancer by killing cancer cells or slowing their growth.

-- Radiotherapy: The use of radiation, such as x-rays, gamma rays, electron beams or protons, to kill cancer cells or injure them so they cannot grow or multiply.
-Also called radiation therapy.
+- Radiation therapy: The use of radiation, such as x-rays, gamma rays, electron beams or protons, to kill cancer cells or injure them so they cannot grow or multiply.
+Also called radiotherapy.